By Andy Camarda

 Looking back now, the preparations to get Big Meanie race-ready were by no means extreme.
 I can boil our success in this race down to three crucial moves: 1) Maximizing sail area downwind with big kites and staysails 2) The decision to bench the 155% genoa and take it off our ORC certificate 3) Setting the asymmetrical spinnaker from the symmetrical pole to run deep.
 None of these changes would have been possible without a versatile sail package designed with a healthy crossover between sails to limit the number of sails on board, thus making the boat light and easy to sail.
 Sail selection can be difficult to nail down given the complex nature of rating rules like ORC.
 The best way to work out a favorable rating is to start a conversation with your sailmaker about what configuration might be best for your boat and crew.

-Keep an eye out for our next article where we’ll take a deep dive into a modern offshore speedster, the JPK 10.80 and our quest to win the 100th Bayview to Mackinac Race.
+Check out our next article where we’ll take a deep dive into a modern offshore speedster, the JPK 10.80 and our quest to win the 100th Bayview to Mackinac Race.